r-bex/highfield-geojson/README.md

 [leaflet-line latlngs="..."]
 ```

+Running `python main.py myfile.geojson` will process just that file.

+To generate the geojson I recommend using https://geojson.io, then saving the resulting geojson into a file in this directory.

-Supported types:
+### Supported types

 * Polygon -> leaflet-polygon
 * LineString -> leaflet-line
 * Point -> leaflet-circle

-To generate the geojson I recommend using https://geojson.io, then saving the resulting geojson into a file in this directory.

 ## Caveats